- Accelerated Master's Degree Program

 The Application Process and Deadline

-Students are expected to submit their Honors application by one of the deadlines set yearly (June and August) to begin during Fall term.
+Students are expected to submit their application by one of the deadlines set yearly (June and August) to begin during Fall term.
 Students who wish to begin Winter term have one deadline to submit their application in December.
-Students who wish to convert their Senior Thesis to an Honors Thesis have one deadline in January after their grades post.
 Students interested in the program should keep in mind that the program is ideally completed in conjunction with the final two terms of a student’s UM career.
 We recommend that students apply the summer after junior year to receive acceptance for their senior year.

 When applying to the program, students should submit the following:

-The Psych & BCN Honors program has set deadlines each academic year.
-Students have the opportunity to apply at two different times before the Fall term begins.
+Students have the opportunity to apply at three different times before the Fall term begins.
 All deadlines are weighed the same; it does not help or harm you to apply by a specific deadline.

-Students beginning Honors/Psych 424 WI-17 have the following deadline:
+Students beginning their thesis in FA-19 have the following deadlines:

-- Final deadline: Weds.
-August 16th; students will find out their application status by August 25th
+- LATE deadline: Fri.
+September 6th; students will find out their application status by Thurs.
+Sept.
+12th.

 No applications will be accepted after the above deadlines.